Why are the leftists on the rise again?

 The right - currently still utopian - way would be for the large majority to come to the conclusion through their own insight that a lasting, harmonious and peaceful society can only emerge in ethically justifiable ways and that each individual must actively contribute to this ethic.

-This conviction must be alive deep inside every human being!
+This conviction must be alive deep within every human being and be based on faith in a divine world order!

 Read also: